akihikodaki/backup/README.md

-# ActiveNode
+# Miniverse

-ActiveNode is an experimental microblogging software capbable to perform server-to-server interaction with recent Mastodon versions.
+Miniverse is an experimental microblogging software capbable to perform server-to-server interaction with recent Mastodon versions.

 # License